ICE-V-Wireless/ICE-V_WiFiMgr/README.md

 to view this information.

 ## Provisioning
-Use a smartphone to attach to the HTTP server.
+Use a smartphone to attach to the SoftAP.
 Search for a network named `ice-v`.
 Connect using the password `ice-vpwd`.
 A captive portal will appear.
 Choose a network from scanned list, or enter your own.
 Fill in the password.
 Hit the "JOIN" button.
 Wait for "SUCCESS".
-If you accidentally chose the wrong network or mis-typed the password then the system will hang and must be reset to start over.
+If you accidentally chose the wrong network or mis-typed the password then the system may hang and should be reset to start over.

 ### IMPORTANT
 After you see the "SUCCESS" indicator, reset the ICE-V Wireless by pressing the "RST" button.
 This is needed to restart the networking with the new credentials and a predictable starting state.

+### Resetting Credentials
+If you want to clear out the network credentials for any reason you can do so by pressing the BOOT button on the ICE-V board for approximately 3 seconds.
+This will wipe the existing network SSID and password and force a restart into the SoftAP/Captive Portal to re-enter new credentials.

 ## IP Addressing
 This firmware uses DHCP and mDNS to request an IP address from the router on the